dmalenic/mc14500b/README.md

 - `github.io` [docs](https://dmalenic.github.io/mc14500b/).

+The MC14500 is an Industrial Control Unit (ICU) that is also considered to be a 1-bit processor.
+It was produced by Motorola, but the production has been stopped years ago.

 ## MC14500 Assembler and Disassembler

 This project is a modernization of an old [MC 14500B Assembler and Disassembler](https://www.linurs.org/download/mc14500-0.4.tar.gz) written initially